lewismj/cucumber/Readme.md

 ## Summary

-SBT plugins for Cucumber:
+SBT plugins for Cucumber.

 A _plugin_ that provides a new command `sbt cucumber` that allows you to run cucumber tests independently of `sbt test`.

 The _runner_ is independent, it will run Cucumber tests as part of a unit test run (i.e. `sbt test`), the plugin isn't required to use it.

 Waffle board [here](https://waffle.io/lewismj/cucumber)